Skip to content

 • Smarties

-Unfortunately, just knowing the brand names is not enough to make your purchases sustainable.
-But don't worry - you just need to change your habits and think outside the box.
+Just knowing the brand names isn't enough to make your purchases sustainable, unfortunately.
+But don't worry - you just need to change your habits a bit and think outside the box.
 To replace the purchase of Nestlé products sustainably and bring about change, I would like to give you the following tips along the way.

 1. Drink water from the tap: Get a Stainless steel drinking bottle or a Glass bottle and enjoy the water from the tap.
-We have the privilege of getting cheap, drinkable water from the tap.
-So why bring water into our homes in plastic bottles at 400 times the price?
+We have the privilege of getting cheap and drinkable water from the tap.
+Why then heave water into the home in plastic bottles at 400 times the price?

 2. Raise your voice & demonstrate: The renunciation of the company's products is a logical reaction to the media criticism of Nestlé.
 But you can also take to the streets and join a demonstration against the food company.
-You can organize one privately, for example, but also as an activist with Greenpeace or other environmental organizations.
+For example, privately organized, but of course also as an activist with Greenpeace or other environmental organizations.

 3. Believe in it & tell others: Every person can bring about change.
 Nestlé benefits from the fact that many individual people buy its products.
-Of course, the reverse is also true.
-You can also pass on your attitude and tell others about your reasons for avoiding Nestlé products.
+Of course, it works the other way around, too.
+You can also share your attitude and tell others about your reasons for not buying Nestlé products.

-Finally, I don't want to withhold this documentary about Nestlé from you.
-It's not about destroying the company and its profits - it's about ensuring that the company acts sustainably in the future, as it is responsible for the consequences of its profit-hungry work.
-Whether it's waste in the environment, child labor or the decline of groundwater in entire regions.
+Finally, I don't want to deprive you of this documentary about Nestlé.
+It is not about destroying the corporation and its profits - it is about the corporation acting sustainably in the future, as it is responsible for the consequences of its profit-greedy work.
+Whether it's garbage in the environment, child labor, or the decline of groundwater in entire regions.

-Do you have any questions, tips or your own experiences with Nestlé that you would like to share?
-Then please write me a comment.
+Do you have questions, tips or your own experiences with Nestlé that you would like to share?
+Then feel free to write me a comment.

 Stay clean,